splunk/splunk-tableau-wdc/README.md

 #### What to do if Tableau does not support special character in field name? ⤵︎

-> Solution: Use [rename](https://docs.splunk.com/Documentation/Splunk/latest/SearchReference/Rename) to rename the field or [eval](https://docs.splunk.com/Documentation/Splunk/latest/SearchReference/eval) to clean the data
+> 💡 Use [rename](https://docs.splunk.com/Documentation/Splunk/latest/SearchReference/Rename) to rename the field or [eval](https://docs.splunk.com/Documentation/Splunk/latest/SearchReference/eval) to clean the data

-#### If you are in a situation where Tableau parses boolean, date, float, int values differently than what you see in Splunk. ⤵︎
+#### If you are in a situation where Tableau parses boolean, date, float, int values differently and/or if you observe unreliable results than what you see in Splunk. ⤵︎

-> Solution: Use `eval` to change the field type from boolean to string.
+> 💡 Use `eval` to change the field type from boolean to string.
 For example: `eval newfield="'".oldfield."'"`

+> 💡 List of [functions](https://help.tableau.com/current/pro/desktop/en-us/functions_all_alphabetical.htm) supported by Tableau.

+> 💡 In Tableau, Publish the datasource directly, you may use relevant function in workbook to convert a string into other data type, doing this will not break the scheduled refresh.

 #### What if Splunk Search is too long and not working?
 Tableau's Internet Explorer like WDC Window Supports maximum ~2K characters in as Connector Url length. ⤵︎

-> Solution: Wrap your bulky search via [macro](https://docs.splunk.com/Documentation/Splunk/8.0.1/Knowledge/Definesearchmacros) and refer to [example of macro](https://docs.splunk.com/Documentation/Splunk/8.0.1/Knowledge/Searchmacroexamples).
+> 💡 Wrap your bulky search via [macro](https://docs.splunk.com/Documentation/Splunk/8.0.1/Knowledge/Definesearchmacros) and refer to [example of macro](https://docs.splunk.com/Documentation/Splunk/8.0.1/Knowledge/Searchmacroexamples).
 This shall help shorten the length of Url well within [2K](https://stackoverflow.com/a/417184).

 ## References